 Remember: Controlling scope is not about rejecting any changes that come up; it’s about analyzing changes and bringing them to the attention of the sponsor or steering committee so they can make the next best decision.

-The best way to continuously manage scope is to review the detailed task list at the beginning of each iteration or new version, and to continuosly test the developed features or review the latest drafts.
+The best way to continuously manage scope is to review the detailed task list at the beginning of each iteration or new version and to continuously test the developed features or review the latest drafts.

 Your helpful tools here will include: